Will-Dolan/ITP450-DataScience-Fall2024/homework2/README.md

 ## Tasks:

 * Implement the network using PyTorch’s frameworks.
-(You only need to modify the class Net(nn.Module) section within mnist_classify.py and do not change the loss function output = F.log_softmax(x, dim=1))
+(You only need to modify the class Net(nn.Module) section within mnist_classify.py in week 4 and do not change the loss function output = F.log_softmax(x, dim=1))

   An example of convolutional neural networks with padding
 ```